Somerhill House: 17th century

 The land that Somerhill was built on originally formed part of the estate of South Frith, one of two deer parks in the Lowey of Tonbridge.
 At one time the estate covered 6500 acre.
 Built on the site of an earlier mansion, and designed by John Thorpe, the house was built between 1611 and 1613, dates which are to be found on the surviving leaden rainwater heads.
 Somerhill was built for The 4th Earl of Clanricarde, an Anglo-Irish nobleman.
 The design was based on that of the Villa Valmarana, Lisiera, Italy, which was designed by Palladio.

-Lord Clanricarde died in 1636, and Somerhill passed to his son Ulick, 5th Earl of Clanricarde, who was created The 1st Marquess of Clanricarde in 1646.
+Lord Clanricarde died in 1636, and Somerhill passed to his son Ulick, 5th Earl of Clanricarde (1604-1657), who was created The 1st Marquess of Clanricarde (the first of what eventually would be three creations of this title, as it was to turn out) in 1646.
 Following the Battle of Naseby in 1645, Somerhill was sequestrated by Parliament, which gave it to The 3rd Earl of Essex, the half-brother of Ulick, Lord Clanricarde.
 On his death in September 1646, Parliament gave Somerhill to John Bradshaw.
 John Evelyn, who visited Somerhill on 29 May 1652, described Somerhill as "situated on an eminent hill, with a park, but has nothing else extraordinary".